elgarcito/hardwarestore1/README.md

 3. BigCLient: at the moment, the store only works with big clients that are small and registered.

 ## Exercises and references:
+### 05/12/2023
+Create 2 Threads using Runnable and Thread.

+* In the threadBranch the classes ThreadWithThread an ThreadWithRunnable were created

+Initialize pool with 5 sizes.
+Load Connection Pool using threads and Thread Pool(7 threads).
+5 threads should be able to get the connection.
+2 Threads should wait for the next available connection.
+The program should wait as well.

+*The connection PoolClass was created and added.
+The implementation was written in the main method

+Implement 4th part but with IFuture and CompletableStage.

 ### 30/11/2023
 Add 7 collection streaming in the hierarchy with terminal and non-terminal operations.